 - Whether the extension will be open to the main house or accessed via doors

 - Internal finishes: painting and decoration, tiles, blinds, shutters, lighting etc.

-- The intended room functions: kitchen, dinning room, lounge, gym, office, playroom etc.
+- The intended room functions: kitchen, dining room, lounge, gym, office, playroom etc.

 Planning your glass extension

 Before discussing your potential extension project with suppliers, you need to write down exactly what you want to achieve in terms of space and functions with your conservatory.
-It is also wise to work out your available budget, your must have requirements, and perhaps get together some examples of styles you like from magazines, Pinterest or the suppliers website to give you a good starting point.
+It is also wise to work out your available budget, and your must-have requirements, and perhaps get together some examples of styles you like from magazines, Pinterest or the supplier’s website to give you a good starting point.
 Then begin reaching out to companies to get quotes and discuss the options.

 Don’t try and navigate the options on your own, contact us to discuss your project further via a no-obligation phone call, virtual or socially distanced meeting with one of our specialist designers for more advice, inspiration, and a quotation.